 A way to grab the attention of the audience and judges alike and make them go “I’ve never seen a muscle this developed before!”

-And so, posing was born.
+And so, bodybuilding poses was born.

 Why Posing Is So Important In Bodybuilding